Jennifer A. Reddall: Ordination

 Reddall studied for holy orders at the General Theological Seminary, including a summer study at St Andrew's Theological Seminary, Mexico City.
 She was ordained a deacon in 2002, and ordained a priest in 2003, through the auspices of her home diocese of Los Angeles.
 Reddall's first ordained ministry position was as Curate for Church of the Epiphany, Agoura Hills, California.
 In 2003 she moved to Manhattan to serve as Associate Rector of Church of the Epiphany, New York, New York.
 Following the retirement of the Rector, the Rev. Andrew Mullins, in 2011, Reddall was called to serve as the Priest-in-Charge of Epiphany.
 In 2014 Reddall was called to serve as the Rector there.
 Reddall served the Diocese of New York as a Trustee, and served as a member of the House of Deputies Special Task Force on Sexual Harassment and Exploitation, subcommittee for Truth and Reconciliation.

 Bishop

 On October 20, 2018, she was elected Bishop of Arizona, the sixth bishop after the establishment of the diocese in 1959, and the first woman to serve in that role.
-She was consecrated on March 9, 2019, by Presiding Bishop Michael Curry.
+She was consecrated on March 9, 2019, with Presiding Bishop Michael Curry as chief consecrator.
 She was seated at Trinity Cathedral on April 7, 2019.
 At the time of her consecration she was the youngest bishop in the Episcopal Church.